-By making of the 900-yen Subway, Bus One-Day Pass, you can visit many sightseeing spots in Kyoto with great savings.
+By using the 900-yen Subway, Bus One-Day Pass, you can visit many sightseeing spots in Kyoto with great savings.
 The ticket can be bought from the ticket counters in subway stations.
-In some areas, there are discounts and other perks as well, so be sure to show the ticket when you need to pay for entry to any places.
+There are discounts and other perks in some areas, so be sure to show the ticket when you need to pay for entry to any place.

 8:45 a.m.
 Stroll around Kyoto Gyoen: Head to Imadegawa Station from Kyoto Station via the Kyoto Municipal Subway (10-minute ride)